ezhaar/spark-installer/README.rst

 ==============

 1. Created a dedicated group and user for hadoop (hduser:hadoop)
-2. Installed Java-1.7 and set Java Path
+2. Installed Java-default and set Java Path
 3. Downloaded, installed and configured hadoop-2.2.0 in ``/home/hduser/DataAnalaysis/hadoop`` and update PATH.
-4. Downloaded, installed and configured Scala-2.9.3.
+4. Downloaded, installed and configured Scala-2.10.3.
-5. Downloaded, installed and configured Spark-0.8.1 with YARN.
+5. Downloaded, installed and configured Spark-0.9.0 with YARN.

 Post Install
 ============